phiresky/procedural-cities/ausarbeitung.md

 @cities2001 mention the following three general street patterns, citing [@focas_four_1998] (see [@fig:roadp]):

 * Rectangular raster -- aligned to one angle and perpendicular to that.
-This is common in planned cities that are built in modern times
+This is common in planned cities that are built from the ground up in modern times.
-* Radial / concentric -- streets go around a center point and perpendicular streets go straight to the center
+* Radial / concentric -- streets go around a center point and perpendicular streets go straight to the center.
 * Branching / random -- smaller streets branch from larger ones.
-Common in old cities that have naturally grown. @cities2001 interpret this as no restrictions / random layout
+Common in old cities that have naturally grown. @cities2001 interpret this as no restrictions / random layout.

 Most other documents use either the same, or very similar types of road patterns.